 Sonic the Hedgehog has had it hard of late.
-Since attempting to modernise the series away from its 2D roots, SEGA’s foray into transitioning their blue hero into the realms of 3D has been met with varying success.
+Since attempting to modernise the series away from its 2D roots, SEGA’s foray into transitioning its blue hero into the realm of 3D has been met with varying success.

 Whilst the Wii has played home to a number of credible, if flawed, releases that include Secret Rings, Unleashed and Black Knight, the Sonic Advance and Sonic Rush series on Nintendo DS were perhaps responsible for remaining to encapsulate what fans loved most about the series.
 Speed.

 Even Sonic Colours, which launched on Wii and Nintendo DS last year, continued to point towards a return to form, so it is understandable that expectations may once again be riding higher than usual for his latest outing.